-He is a regular guest at prestigious festivals including the Musical Olympus Festival in St. Petersburg, New York and Baku, the Lucerne Festival, Davos Festival – Young Artists in Concert, Menuhin Festival Gstaad, Salzkammergut Festwochen Gmunden, Schwarzwald Music Festival, Festival de Sully, Belfast International Arts Festival, Emilia-Romagna Festival and Festival international de musique de Wissembourg.
+He is a regular guest at prestigious festivals including the Musical Olympus Festival in St Petersburg, New York and Baku, the Lucerne Festival, Radio France Festival Montpellier, Menuhin Festival Gstaad, Salzkammergut Festwochen Gmunden and Festival International de Musique de Wissembourg.

-As a chamber musician he has performed with Dmitry Sitkovetsky, Mayuko Kamio, Alexander Zemtsov, Bartek Nizioł, Sergey Ostrovsky, Oliver Schnyder, Oxana Shevchenko, Nikita Mndoyants, Lorenzo Soulès and Alexander Panfilov.
+As a chamber musician he has performed with Dmitry Sitkovetsky, Mayuko Kamio, Bartek Niziol, Isabelle van Keulen, Andrey Baranov, Sergey Ostrovsky, Kirill Troussov, Alexander Zemtsov, Oxana Shevchenko and Alexander Panfilov, among many others.

-Croisé has taken first prize in a number of competitions, among them the Schoenfeld International String Competition (Harbin, 2016), the Manhattan International Music Competition (2016), the International ‘Salieri-Zinetti’ Competition (Verona, 2016), the International Johannes Brahms Competition (2015), the International ‘Ibla Grand Prize’ Competition (Sicily, 2010), the International ‘Petar Konjović’ Competition (Belgrad, 2009) and the Migros-Kulturprozent (Zurich, 2015 and 2016), as well as 3rd Prize at the International Carlos Prieto Competition (Morelia, Mexico, 2016) and Gold Medal with honors at the 1st Berliner International Music Competition (2017).
-In 2017 he was awarded the Swiss Ambassador’s Award.
+Croisé has taken first prize in a number of competitions, among them the Schoenfeld International String Competition (Harbin, 2016), the 2nd Berliner International Music Competition 2018 (First Grand Prize), the ‘Salieri-Zinetti’ International Chamber Music Competition (Verona, 2016) and the Migros-Kulturprozent (Zurich, 2015 and 2016), as well as Gold Medal with honours at the first Berliner International Music Competition (2017).